-So what is a “niche”?
-What does that actually mean in form and appearance?
+So, what is a “niche”?
+What does that really mean in form and appearance?

-Aristotle Onassis said that the secret of all business is to know something that nobody else knows.
-The advantage is what gives you focus.
+Aristotle Onassis said the secret of all business is to know something that nobody else knows.
+That advantage is what gives you focus.

 When buyers see it, they want it.
 Your margins of profit are higher than others because of your niche position.
 Your competition will have far greater trouble displacing you.
 You have the momentum of success in one focused area, which is likely to build naturally upon itself and multiply, in continuation of a solid trend line.